#1: Thou Shalt Get Thy Attachments.

 - Put barbed wire on all of your barricades; it makes a huge difference and is definitely worth the 2 metal.

 - If you're using a shotgun, keep it fully loaded and pumped whenever possible.
-Further, keep your ammo accessible in magazine/general pouches, pulling ammo from your pack during downtime.
+Further, keep your ammo accessible in magazine/general/large pistol magazine pouches, pulling ammo from your pack to cycle into the pouch during downtime.
+Likewise with pain killer injectors/items you have stashed in convenient places; cycle the spent ones into your medikit/bag, and the fresh ones into the conveniently accessed slots when you can.

 - Don't try and be a hero, taking risks to save others; unless you're reasonably certain you can save them without getting captured/killed yourself, fire at their abductors, but don't chase or engage; let them go.
 If the person you're trying to save gets away, great.
 As long as you have a sentry to tend to, you're almost surely more valuable.
 If you get captured, not only will your team be down a technical field expert, but the aliens will have yet another larva.
 Making this mistake is my #1 leading cause of preventable deaths and captures due to xenu.
 Depending on your situation, this might also get your sentry killed; just don't do it.